 World Youth Alliance’s cultural programs provide young people with the opportunity to encounter and experience the dignity of the human person.
-Participation in the arts, either as artist or observer, engages and nurtures all dimensions of the human person – physical, mental, emotional, and spiritual - and in this way promotes the integral development of the individual, contributing to the authentic development of society.
+Participation in the arts, either as artist or observer, engages and nurtures all dimensions of the human person – physical, mental, emotional, and spiritual - and in this way promotes the integral development of the individual and contributes to the authentic development of society.
 The arts provide an avenue to experience a transcendent beauty.
 This beauty is an objective good that draws individuals into deeper contemplation of their human condition and the nature of the world.
 With subtlety and depth, the arts inspire honest self-reflection and foster a spirit of awe and wonder that surpasses human understanding.
 For these reasons, the World Youth Alliance provides opportunities for young artists to perfect their particular craft, while also encouraging all young people to deepen their understanding and appreciation of the arts.

 The process of understanding the dignity of the person is one that necessarily touches on the individual’s relationship to the transcendent.
 The arts communicate on this level of transcendence by providing a window to the intangible nature of the human person.
-Art leads man's focus inward to deeper self-reflection, while also directing man to what is beyond himself.
+Art leads man's focus inward to deeper self-reflection, while also directing man outward to what is beyond himself.

 Click on the icon below to visit the IAF Page and view the declarations that are authored by the artists at each year's forum.